-- as a sounding board for a sangha member’s concerns,
+- as a sounding board for an AIMC Sangha member(s) concerns;

 - to facilitate useful discussion between parties in conflict.

-Any AIMC community member may approach an EAR member for consultation.
-The EAR member will then notify the other EAR member, and they together will determine how EAR can best be of service to the parties concerned and, if appropriate, the AIMC community as a whole.
+Any AIMC community Sangha member may approach an EAR Advisory member for consultation.
+The EAR Advisory member will then notify the other EAR Advisory member, and they together (in consultation with the Teacher when appropriate) will determine how EAR Advisory can best be of service to the parties concerned, and when appropriate, the AIMC community as a whole.
+A concern for our community might be to address the “burnout and responsibility overload” that too often occurs with Sangha leaders or volunteers, and that may then result in losing a Sangha member forever.
 Other procedures, such as outside mediation, may sometimes be recommended.

 EAR Advisory is briefly paused; members will be listed when it’s active.